AndBooth/leeds-ds-meetup/README.md

 <img src="https://github.com/AndBooth/leeds-ds-meetup/blob/master/Misc/Images/setupazfun.PNG">

-Setup of the project will take a little while, once complete you will see that
+Setup of the project will take a little while, once complete you will see that a new folder structure has been created and some files added to the directory that you chose earlier.
+These files are important but are mostly outside of the context of this guide so we won't worry too much about them here (see the links provided above for more detail).

+## Create an Azure Function